Homemade Pie Crust Dough Recipe

 Use Ice Water

-Fill a glass with ice and water and measure out your tablespoons from there.
-It’s a small detail, but it keeps the dough cold and helps everything come together beautifully.
+Fill a glass with ice and water and measure your tablespoons straight from that glass, leaving the ice in so it stays cold the whole time.
+It’s a tiny habit, but it keeps everything cold and helps the dough come together beautifully.

 Give It Time to Rest